OICR/softeng-blog/_posts/bashar_allabadi/helm-charts-best-practices.md

 ### Secrets Management
-At an early stage of the project, ARGO, we had to decide on how to manage secrets, K8s does provide a `Secret`  resource type, however we decided to go with vault because it basically provides a much rich solution when it comes to secrets management and storage like policies, and different storage backends, etc.
+At an early stage of the project, ARGO, we had to decide on how to manage secrets, K8s does provide a `Secret`  resource type, however we decided to go with Vault (https://www.hashicorp.com/products/vault) because it basically provides a richer solution when it comes to secrets management and storage like policies, and different storage backends, etc.

 Now that said, reflecting on it, Vault does have challanges to maintain and add new services, so it's worth taking the time to decide to make the jump or just use K8s secrets, because Helm does make it easier to replicate secrets across environments without a lot of manual work, however it's important to do it in an automation friendly manner and avoid using `--reuse-values` (see below why).